Using the ACE study in Family Court

 The ACE study answers a fundamental question at the heart of the family court response to child custody cases involving reports of domestic violence (DV) and child abuse.
 What impact does domestic violence have on children?
 Without the ACE study, courts are free to accept subjective answers that minimize the harm caused by abuse.
 The ACE study destroys the bogus assumptions regardless of whether they are provided based on ignorance, bias, or self-interest.

 The initial use of ACE was for diagnosing and treating patients because it is medical research.
 Patients suffering from unexplained pain, back problems, stomach issues and symptoms without a physical explanation often could not be helped before ACE.
 In many instances the patients were called hypochondriacs and sent home to suffer in silence.
 Doctors never considered that trauma from decades earlier could be the cause of the suffering.
 ACE helps medical professionals relieve their patients’ suffering, but also demonstrates the enormous harm and long-lasting consequences of exposure to domestic violence and child abuse.

 In 1964, the US Surgeon General released a report linking smoking and cancer.
-We responded with a variety of responses that has been effective to significantly reduce smoking.
+Society responded with a variety of responses that have been effective to significantly reduce smoking.
 This response has saved millions of lives and trillions of dollars.
-The ACE Studies are often compared to the Surgeon General’s report because we can use the research to create even more benefits by working to prevent domestic violence and child abuse.
+The ACE Studies are often compared to the Surgeon General’s report because the research can be used to create even more benefits by working to prevent domestic violence and child abuse.

 Society has allowed and even encouraged behavior we would now understand as DV and child abuse for thousands of years.
 Our present level of cancer, heart disease, diabetes, mental illness, substance abuse, suicide, crime and many other health and social problems is based on our long tolerance for DV and child abuse.
 The exciting promise of the ACE Research is that if we take abuse more seriously, we can dramatically reduce these scourges of society and increase life expectancy.